typemill/typemill/content/0_typemill/01-use-cases.md

 If you want to create a blog, a wiki or a classic corporate website, please use a specialized CMS for that instead of TYPEMILL.

 TYPEMILL is under heavy developement and not finished right now.
-It has an admin panel for settings, but it does not provide an online content editor at the moment.
-An online editor and different output formats like mobi and ePup are on the roadmap, so stay tuned.
+It has an admin panel for settings and a very basic editor for existing content.
+More options like delete or create new pages and manage your media-files will be added step by step in next weeks.
+Also  different output formats like mobi and ePup are on the roadmap, so stay tuned.

-For time being, you can use an offline markdown-editor like Typora and upload your content-files with a FTP software like FileZilla.
+You have to use a FTP-software like FileZilla until the basic editing features are ready.
+Check the roadmap for more informations.